juanfausd/guitarla-remix/README.md

 # guitarla-remix
-Company website and cart fully developed using React, Remix, Context API and Strapi
+Company website and cart.

+**Technologies:** React, Remix, Context API and Strapi.

+Use `npm install` to install the dependencies and `npm run dev` to run the app.